petl-developers/petl/docs/intro.rst

 Acknowledgments
 ---------------

-This package is primarily developed and maintained by Alistair Miles
+This package is maintained by Alistair Miles
 <alimanfoo@googlemail.com> with funding from the `MRC Centre for
 Genomics and Global Health <http://www.cggh.org>`_.